mwb249/taxparcel-geoenrich/README.md

 or Windows Task Scheduler.
 It makes use of the
 [ArcPy site package](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm) and [ArcGIS API for Python](https://developers.arcgis.com/python/).
-For that reason, Tax Parcel Geoenrich is required to run on a machine that has a licensed installation of Esri's [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) or [ArcGIS Enterprise](https://enterprise.arcgis.com/en/) software.
+For that reason, Tax Parcel Geoenrich is required to run on a machine that has a licensed installation of Esri [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) or [ArcGIS Enterprise](https://enterprise.arcgis.com/en/) software.